 Scrivly vs. Harvey

 Harvey is one of the most well-funded legal AI companies in the world.
-Here is an honest look at how Scrivly compares on the things that matter to your firm: deployment, data residency, pricing, and architecture.
+Here is an honest look at how Scrivly compares on the things that matter to your firm: accuracy, legal corpus, document generation, workflows, and adaptive intelligence.

 Side-by-side comparison